milton-jr92/finding-relationships-in-data-with-python/README.md

 # linear-relationships-and-correlation

-Poject implemented as a course path activity "Interpreting Data with Python".
+Project implemented as a course path activity "Interpreting Data with Python".
 The activity consists of identifying the correlation coefficient that evaluates whether there is a linear relationship between two continuous variables.
 A kaggle dataset - Bike Sharing - was used to explore the different ways of visualizing the correlations between it's attributes.

 https://www.kaggle.com/contactprad/bike-share-daily-data